Skip to content

 The Superachiever phenomenon

+You have seen the numbers that do not make sense against headcount.
 A solo founder built and exited for $80M in six months.
 Pieter Levels clears $3-5.3M annually with zero employees.
 Midjourney runs $500M in revenue on 107 people and no VC.
-These aren't outliers.
-They're the visible edge of a structural shift we've been tracking — and the dark side is just as real as the upside.
+These are not outliers — they are the visible edge of a structural shift you are already part of.
+And the dark side is just as real as the upside.

 Education